-In its rules and regulations, the Authority has provided terms and conditions upon which it will install, at the expense of a real estate developer, the necessary mains to provide for a water supply within a designated area.
-Such terms and conditions are set forth in a construction contract between the developer and the Authority, which, in some cases, is supplemented by additional provisions relating to transmission mains.
+Authority rules and regulations provide the terms and conditions upon which it will install, at the expense of a real estate developer, the necessary mains to provide for a water supply within a designated area.
+Such terms and conditions are also set forth in a construction contract between the developer and the Authority, which may be supplemented by additional provisions relating to transmission mains.
 Such construction contracts provide that the Authority will receive certain advances of moneys from developers requiring construction of mains.
 When these mains are placed in service, these advances are reflected as Construction Reimbursement Fees.

 At the request of homeowners currently serviced by private wells, the Authority will extend main water service to provide public water.
 Generally, each extension requires no less than 40% of the homeowners on the extension to convert to public water.
 The Authority is reimbursed for the cost of the extension in excess of 75 feet per homeowner.
-The homeowner agrees to pay for this cost in full or installments of not to exceed ten years.
+The homeowner agrees to pay for this cost in full or in installments for a period not to exceed ten years.
 This cost is reflected as Construction Reimbursement Fees.